pyfar/gallery/docs/community/contributing.rst

 * be split into multiple functions or classes if the functionality is not well limited.
 * contain documentation for all input and output parameters.
 * contain examples in the documentation if they are non-trivial to use.
 * contain comments in the code that explain decisions and parts that are not trivial to read from the code.
-As a rule of thumb, too many comments are better than too few comments.
 * use unique and descriptive names for all variables.

 It is also a good idea to follow `the Zen of Python <https://peps.python.org/pep-0020/>`_.